Congruence Property In Conformal Field Theory: Galois Symmetry of Modular Representations

-We can now establish the Galois symmetry of RCFT as a corollary. \begin{cor} Let $V$ be a vertex operator algebra satisfying conditions (V1) and (V2) with simple $V$-modules $M^0, \dots, M^p$.
+By \eqref{eq:zgs}, we also have $\gs= t^a s t^{b} s t^a s\inv$. \end{proof} \begin{remark} \rm{For the case $\A = \Rep(D(H))$, where $H$ is a semisimple Hopf algebra, the $T$-matrix $\tilde t$ of $\A$ was proven to satisfy $\s^2(\tilde t_{ii}) = \tilde t_{\hs(i)\hs(i)}$ in \cite[Prop.
+12.1]{SZh}.
+The underlying modular representation of $\A$, in the context of Theorem II (iii) and (iv), is the canonical modular representation of $\A$ described in Section \ref{ss:center}.} \end{remark} We can now establish the Galois symmetry of RCFT as a corollary. \begin{cor} Let $V$ be a vertex operator algebra satisfying (V1) and (V2) with simple $V$-modules $M^0, \dots, M^p$.
 Then the genus one $S$ and $T$ matrices of $V$ admit the Galois symmetry: For $\s \in \AQab$, there exists a signed permutation matrix $\gs \in \GLC{p+1}$ such that

 where the associated permutation $\hs \in S_{p+1}$ of $\gs$ is determined by